 Another day another restaurant.

-The most favourite was Thai restaurant situated opposite Thai temple.
-During first visit I requested them to serve what they think will be the best food for an Indian for dinner as I not having any idea about Thai food.
+The most favourite was Thai Restaurant situated opposite Thai temple.
+During first visit I requested them to serve what they think will be the best food for an Indian for dinner as I wasn’t having any idea about Thai food.

 Papaya Salad also known as Som Tum was served.
 Cost – Rs.
 90/-.
 Too much chilli I quit but was sure to visit again because of the cleanliness around and the food prepared by the owner herself.

 And I visited again.

 Thai Fried Rice with Chicken for Brunch (cost – Rs.
 180/-) and Rice Topped with Stir-fried Chicken for Dinner (cost Rs.
 160/-) I had.
 Yes, this time I requested the staff to convey the lady (only speak Thai) I do not like chilli.

 Excellent food quality.
 I was told the restaurant is opened just few days ago.
 They have one more restaurant in Kolkata.

 Gautam Lassi another favourite for drink after the meal.
 Thrice I had lassi.
 The shop is situated at Domuhan Road only half km before the Main Temple on the left-hand side.
 Delicious lassi it was.
 Cost – Rs.
 20/ no matter you select Lassi with Cream or without.
 I prefer Lassi with the thick layer of cream.

 Eating places around Bodhgaya I have to say: Green Hotel situated at Rajgir serve one of the best foods.
 Most of the cab drivers stop there only with the tourist.
 It is very famous among locals as well as tourist.
 During Rajgir visit we stop and had Aalu Paratha, Dahi (curd) , Aalu Dum, Egg Curry, Salad.
 Cost – Rs.
 408/-.
 Aalu Dum and Egg Curry were beyond excellent – The best.